-The miniseries will star Ozark‘s Julia Garner as Delvey/Sorokin, with Anna Chlumsky, Arian Moayed, Katie Lowes, Alexis Floyd, Anders Holm, Anna Deavere Smith, Jeff Perry, Terry Kinney and Laverne Cox also in the cast.
+The miniseries stars Ozark‘s Julia Garner as Delvey/Sorokin, with Anna Chlumsky, Arian Moayed, Katie Lowes, Alexis Floyd, Anders Holm, Anna Deavere Smith, Jeff Perry, Terry Kinney and Laverne Cox also in the cast.

 The official synopsis for the series reads: “In Inventing Anna, a journalist with a lot to prove investigates the case of Anna Delvey, the Instagram-legendary German heiress who stole the hearts of New York’s social scene — and stole their money as well.
 But is Anna New York’s biggest con woman or is she simply the new portrait of the American dream?
 Anna and the reporter form a dark, funny love-hate bond as Anna awaits trial and our reporter fights the clock to answer the biggest question in NYC: who is Anna Delvey?”

 It’s a valid question, and one we will attempt to answer here, so prepare yourself for this stranger than fiction story.